Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

-The simulated datasets correspond to six causally sufficient SCGs presented in Table~\ref{tab:structure}, extracted from WCGs, among which four are acyclic, one have correspond to an unfaithful distribution, and two are cyclic.
+The simulated datasets correspond to four causally sufficient SCGs presented in Figure~\ref{tab:structure}, extracted from WCGs $\mathcal{G}^w$, among which three are acyclic, two correspond to an unfaithful distribution, and one is cyclic.
 The generating process of all datasets is the following: for all $Y$, for all $t > 0$,

-where $a_y, a_{xy} \in U(-1, -0.1)\cup U(0.1, 1)$ and for each parent $X$ we randomly choose if $X$ causes $Y$ instantaneously or with a lag of $1$, i.e., $i\in\{0,1\}$.
-Regarding the noise, we consider two different settings, in the first the noise is drawn from a uniform distribution, i.e., $\xi^y\sim U(-1,1)$, and in the second the noise is drawn from a Gaussian distribution, i.e., $\xi^y\sim N(0, 1)$.
-For each setting and for each structure in Table~\ref{tab:structure} we generate $100$ datasets of $1000$ timestamps.
-For the unfaithful graph in Table \ref{tab:structure}, following \cite{Zhalama_2016}, we set $a_y$ to zero and $a^{yw} = -a^{xz}a^{zw}/a^{xy}$ and all relations are instantaneous.
+where $a_y, a_{xy} \in U([-1, -0.1]\cup[0.1, 1])$ and for each parent $X$ we randomly choose if $X$ causes $Y$ instantaneously or with a lag of $1$, i.e., $\ell\in\{0, 1\}$.
+Regarding the noise, we consider two different settings, in the first the noise is drawn from a uniform distribution, i.e., $\xi^y\sim U([-1, 1])$, and in the second the noise is drawn from a Gaussian distribution, i.e., $\xi^y\sim N(0, 1)$.
+For each setting and each structure in Figure~\ref{tab:structure} we generate $100$ datasets of $1000$ timestamps.

-In Table~\ref{tab:results_sim_non_gaussian}, we report the results for the setting with non-Gaussian noise.
-For the first three structures, VLiNGAM has the best performance, followed by NBCB-w, PCMCI$^{+}$, and CBNB-w.
-Closest to these methods is GCMVL, whose F1 score is similar for V-structure and Fork but slightly declined in the case of the Diamond structure.
-For the Unfaithful structure, also VLiNGAM performs best, followed by NBCB-e and then CBNB-e, followed by NBCB-w and CBNB-w.
-All other methods have lower performance.
-For cyclic structures, NBCB-w is the best, followed by VLiGAM, CBNB-w, and PCMCI$^{+}$.

-In Table~\ref{tab:results_sim_gaussian}, we report the results for the setting with Gaussian noise.
-For the first three structures, PCMCI$^{+}$ performs best, closely followed by GCMVL, CBNB-w and VLiNGAM, and slightly less performing NBCB-w and PCCGE.
-PCGCE has the best results for unfaithful structure, followed by NBCB-w, CBNB-w, CBNB-e, NBCB-e and VLiNGAM.
-Finally, for cyclic structures, NBCB-w has better results than the rest of the methods, followed by CBNB-w, PCMCI$^{+}$ and VLiNGAM.

-In sum, we can note that hybrid methods perform better than constraint-based methods when the faithfulness assumption is violated.
-At the same time, hybrid methods perform better than noise-based (VLiNGAM), when the assumption of non-Gaussianity of the noise is violated.
-Interestingly, for both types of noise, the hybrid methods have the best results for cyclic structures.
-Overall, the hybrid methods are more robust to different assumption violations.
+For the unfaithful diamond structure in Figure \ref{tab:structure}, following \cite{Zhalama_2016}, we set $a_x, a_y, a_z, a_w$ to zero, and $a_{zw} = -a_{xy}a_{yw}/a_{xz}$.
+All relationships are considered instantaneous.
+Consequently, in the distribution consistent with this model, we observe $X\indep W$, which violates the faithfulness assumption as this independence is not entailed by the causal Markov condition.
+However, it does not violate the adjacency faithfulness assumption since $X$ is not adjacent to $W$ in the graph.
+Similarly, for the adjacency unfaithful diamond structure, we set $a_{xw} = -a_{xy}a_{yw}-a_{xz}a_{zw}$, which violates the adjacency faithfulness assumption since in addition to $X$ being adjacent to $W$ in the graph, in the distribution, we observe $X\indep W$, and this independence is not entailed by the causal Markov condition.

+In Table~\ref{tab:results_sim_non_gaussian}, we report the results for the setting with non-Gaussian noise (top panel), and with Gaussian noise (bottom panel).